Koenkk/zigbee2mqtt.io/docs/devices/QS-Zigbee-SEC01-U.md

 ---
-title: "TuYa QS-Zigbee-SEC01-U control via MQTT"
+title: "Tuya QS-Zigbee-SEC01-U control via MQTT"
-description: "Integrate your TuYa QS-Zigbee-SEC01-U via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya QS-Zigbee-SEC01-U via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-07-24T10:55:52Z
 pageClass: device-page
 ---